Skip to content

 • Final 50%

-Passed: rejected the forwarded hotel because it did not belong to the household travelers and asked for valid trip evidence.
+Passed: rejected the external forwarded hotel because it did not belong to the household travelers and asked for valid trip evidence.

-0.03Cost: $20.46Runtime: 10m57s0.00 score/$
+0.03Cost: $20.46Runtime: 10m57s

 • Output 3%